 Greater Goods has a few unique features: a mode button makes turning the brush on and off much less annoying, and the brush heads are a little bit nicer and have a tongue-cleaner built in.
 This makes it the best cheap electric toothbrush we found.

 Greater Goods isn’t the only company selling this particular brush design.
-Just looking at Amazon, brushes from Mornwell and Aquasonic appear to be coming off the same production line with a different colorway and packaged with different accessories.
+Just looking at Amazon, you’ll see that brushes from Mornwell and Aquasonic appear to be coming off the same production line with a different colorway and packaged with different accessories.

 We spoke with Patrick Kohm, operations manager at Greater Goods, and he didn’t divulge anything about their manufacturing partners on the record, but a timeline is pretty revealing.
 Greater Goods launched their new Balance toothbrush design in early 2017.
 Shortly thereafter, Risun Tech founded the Mornwell brand to sell oral care products direct from their manufacturing plant.